 Psychedelic research is well underway in Norway.
-In spite of the majority of psychedelics remaining tightly regulated, the off-label use of ketamine is permitted and is largely available in private clinics while clinical trials with MDMA and psilocybin are underway at institutions such as the University of Oslo.
+In spite of the majority of psychedelics remaining tightly regulated, the off-label use of ketamine is permitted and is available through the public healthcare system and in private clinics.
+Clinical trials with MDMA and psilocybin are underway at institutions such as the University of Oslo.
 Researchers in Norway are continuing to collaborate with MAPS after serving as a study site for the MAPS Phase II study with MDMA.

 Psychedelic Research in Norway: A Brief History